thomas-kl/chik/README.txt

 Description
 ---------------------

-chik (child killer) is a C++ Windows tool that, when given a command, executes it by spawning a "cmd" child process and when receiving a TerminateProcess, also kills all child processes _recursively_.
+chik (child process killer) is a C++ Windows tool that, when given a command, executes it by spawning a "cmd" child process and when receiving a TerminateProcess, also kills all child processes _recursively_.
 Otherwise the tool tries to act transparent and behave in the same way as the command given.